When you leave the armed forces, the options for where you and your family can live include:

 - support if you are in danger of being or have been made homeless

-More advice on housing in Scotland is available in the Scottish housing guide for people leaving the armed forces and ex-service personnel
+Information about housing is available in the Scottish housing guide for people leaving the armed forces and ex-service personnel.

 You can find general advice on leaving the armed forces in the GOV.UK Service Leavers Pack.